wilsonsamarques/Cpp_code/README.md

 # Cpp_code
-This repository contains C++ scrips about basic concepts of the language.
+This repository contains C++ scripts about basic concepts of the language.